swiftlang/swift-evolution/proposals/NNNN-add-clamp-function.md

 ## Proposed solution

-The proposed solution is to add a `clamped(to:)` function to the Swift Standard Library as an extension to `Comparable` and `Strideable`.
+The proposed solution is to add a `clamped(to:)` function to the Swift Standard Library as an extension to `Comparable` and to `Strideable`.
 The function would return a value within the bounds of the provided range, if the value `clamped(to:)` is being called on falls within the provided range then the original value would be returned.
 If the value was less or greater than the bounds of the provided range then the respective lower or upper bound of the range would be returned.